 Researchers in Australia studied parents taking care of their children, who were sick with the flu.

 Because people often don’t wear masks at home (even around sick people), researchers could defensibly randomly assign people to wear masks or not.
-They randomly assigned parents to wear no mask, a surgical mask, or an N95 masks like the one I’m wearing here.
+They randomly assigned parents to wear no mask, a surgical mask, or an N95 mask like the one I’m wearing here.

 Then they tracked how many parents got the flu.